-Access control explained
+Access Control Systems explained

 Welcome to a new way of managing employee productivity

-Feel free to read more on the subject.
+For further information on the subject, feel free to read more on the subject.

 Savings in time and resources are immediate effects.
 There is no need to hire security personnel.